tarantool/doc/doc/contributing/contributing.rst

   All you need to do is fill in one product comment field and send it to us.
   If you don't mind -- leave your email address.
   If you wish, we can involve you in the product development process.
-* **A more technical way** is to create a ticket on Github.
+* **A more technical way** is to create a ticket on GitHub.
   If you have a suggestion for a new feature or information about a bug, `follow the link <https://github.com/tarantool/tarantool/issues/new>`_ and leave a ticket.
   The link leads to the ``tarantool/tarantool`` repository.
-  For any other projects on Github select "Issues" - "New issue".
+  For any other projects on GitHub select "Issues" - "New issue".

 See `an example of a feature request <https://github.com/tarantool/tarantool/issues/5046>`_.